 The Work of the Marshall Foundation

-Opened in 1964, the non-profit, nonpartisan, independent Marshall Foundation is the place where the values that shaped and motivated Marshall are kept alive.
-The Foundation perpetuates Marshall’s legacy, his leadership qualities and exemplary character through educational programs and facilities (including a museum and research library) that offer a wide range of resources and materials for use by the general public, amateur historians, scholars and students of all ages.
+The non-profit, nonpartisan, independent Marshall Foundation is the one place where the values that shaped and motivated Marshall are kept alive.
+As a unique resource, the Foundation perpetuates Marshall’s legacy, as the person who “won the war and won the peace,” his leadership qualities and exemplary character through educational programs and facilities (including a museum and research library) that offer a wide range of resources and materials for use by the general public, amateur historians, scholars and students of all ages.

 - Conferences and Symposia in collaboration with world-class organizations such as the Stimson Center on Pathways to Progress and other topics of interest to scholars, diplomats and business leaders

-- Marshall Leadership Series for emerging leaders in military service, foreign service, public administration and business
+- Marshall Leadership Series for emerging and rising leaders in military service, foreign service, public administration and business

 - Marshall ROTC Award Seminars for U.S. Army cadets with an emphasis on leadership and national security